Cryptocurrency Hardware Wallets

 If the packaging appears to have been opened do not use the product.
 Contact the manufacturer straight away for guidance.
 Also note that the seed word card MUST be blank.
 If the seed words have been prefilled you are being scammed.

-Don't save your back-up seed on your computer.
+Don't save your recovery seed on your computer.

 Whoever has access to the seed has complete access to your wallet so be very careful to only write it down by hand and to store it securely offline.
 Typing it into your computer leaves you vulnerable to keylogging malware, so pen and paper (away from any cameras) is the go.